Lisa Hickey was beautiful twice, and she hated herself for it.

 ♦◊♦

 Gradually, of course, as what happens with all addictions, my life became unmanageable.
 My kids started begging me to go for cheaper haircuts, so I could afford clothes for them.
 They’d want to spend time with me when I wanted to go for longer and longer runs.
 A pre-teen daughter stormed out of Staples when a guy started flirting with me—while we were buying her school supplies.
 (The only thing worse than a not-hot mom is a hot one.)
 I’d sneak off from work to go to a “client meeting”, but I’d really be going to a yoga class.
 Walking back in the office two hours later and trying to hide the yoga mat didn’t exactly inspire confidence in my managerial capabilities.
-I’d get caught with thousands of dollars worth of bills for beauty services the way some people get caught with bills for phone sex.
+I’d get caught with hundreds of dollars worth of bills for beauty services the way some people get caught with bills for phone sex.

 ♦◊♦

 And so, reluctantly, I gave up my addiction.
 But there are still some signs I’m not fully cured.
 There’s my daily battle with the mirror and the hair straightener.
 And I’ve joined the ranks of Jezebel readers, who are horrified of the constant photoshopping of pictures of women in the media, like this “Photoshop Shop of Horrors.”
+I hope Jezebel makes a dent in things.
+But until then, what to I do in response to my horror?
+I Photoshop pictures of myself before they go out in public.

 ♦◊♦